Tim55667757/FuzzyClassificator/README.md

 - *SaveNetwork()* - used for saving network in PyBrain xml-format,
 - *LoadNetwork()* - used for loading network from PyBrain xml-format file,
 - *Train()* - realize network training mechanism,
-- *CreateReport()* - creating text report after classifies vector-candidates.
+- *CreateReport()* - creates text report after classification vector-candidates.

 You can import this class and use its methods in other projects.